 Korcula has got to be one of the most underrated islands in Croatia.
-In an age of over tourism, this means that it is an absolute gem.
-Not nearly as crowded as the neighbouring islands of Hvar and Brac, but just as beautiful and with its own charm, Korcula is the perfect escape if you are looking for a little peace and quiet.
+In an age of over-tourism, this means that it is an absolute gem.
+Not nearly as crowded as the neighboring islands of Hvar and Brac, but just as beautiful and with its own charm, Korcula is the perfect escape if you are looking for a little peace and quiet.

 Hayley from Ms Blissness

 Korcula truly is one of the greatest jewels of Croatia.
-It’s a charming little island with so much to offer travellers who are looking for something “different,” and a little less crowded.
+It’s a charming little island with so much to offer travelers who are looking for something “different,” and a little less crowded.

 Brac Island Croatia is not only the best day trip you can take from Split, but is, in fact, one of the best places you can visit anywhere in Croatia!
 Located just a short 1-hour ferry ride from the mainland Split to Brac Island is literally like paradise on Earth.
 Though not large, it offers numerous driving and cycling trips all across the island.